FREQUENTLY ASKED MOVING QUESTIONS (FAQS)

 If possible, do not put items in storage that you may need.
 Your goods will be stored in palletized storage vaults in an AMJ Campbell agent’s warehouse.
 If you do need to access your storage vaults, you will be charged a fee for warehouse labour.
 If you do your own packing, please remember that all storage items must be packed in a carton.
 Empty all contents of dressers, chests and drawers before your move into storage.

-AMJ’s container service can be an economical and expedient way to transport your household possessions.
-Container service is especially helpful for families who want delayed or expedited delivery.
+AMJ’s Vault service can be an economical and expedient way to transport your household possessions.
+Vault service is especially helpful for families who want delayed or expedited delivery.
 It is particularly cost effective as an alternative to short-term (30 days or less) storage requirements.
-Instead of sharing space on a traditional van service, your possessions will have exclusive use of one or more of our specially designed fiberglass and reinforced steel eight, nine or twelve foot containers.
-Your AMJ Campbell agent will arrange for you to padlock and seal your containers.
-The containers are then loaded on a flatbed trailer for transport to your destination location.
+Instead of sharing space on a traditional van service, your possessions will have exclusive use of one or more of our specially designed fiberglass and reinforced steel eight, nine or twelve foot Vaults.
+Your AMJ Campbell agent will arrange for you to padlock and seal your own Vaults.
+The Vaults are then loaded on a flatbed trailer for transport to your destination location.
 There, your local AMJ agent will arrange for delivery to your new residence.

 AMJ Campbell has a firm policy regarding the proper wrapping of furniture items for transit.
 Each item will be carefully wrapped in a clean moving pad.
 Upholstered furniture will be shrink-wrapped in plastic for extra protection.
 Mattresses and box springs will be placed either in single use plastic bags or specially designed cartons.